2024-11-05

 the biggest slowdown i have experienced when programming in c versus other languages comes from having to be more specific:

-• distraction by interleaved memory allocation code, as well as complicated ownership and cleanup semantics
+• distraction by interleaved memory allocation code, as well as thought overhead for ownership and cleanup

 • specific in what is done - more low-level options, more possible variation, more performance implications